mattearly/D34DL1N3/readme.md

 	    * option to revise tasks
 	        * these first 2 do the thing then save the file, and give the end user a success or failure message
 	    * option to see Top Tasks (or any or all)
+	4. Repeating Yearly, Monthly, Weekly, <specified day count> tasks can be set up to permantly repeat until removed.
+		* this allows for users to keep their whole life on specific routines and never forget to renew that yearly or monthly thing that must be upkept.
+I can see this being used as bill reminders, meeting reminders for groups, really the sky is the limit.
+The key thing here is that in any case, it remains super simple and straightforward and you just work on the thing at the top of the list in any case.

 2. Working Concept
 	* Terminal Version in the works (working, prealpha)